geminiplanetimager/gpi_pipeline/documentation/usage/tutorial.rst

         :scale: 50%
         :align: center

 As a rough approximation, one can input offsets in GPItv (in the plot wavecal grid) until the overlap looks correct (note that old drawings of the wavecal can be erased by Labels -> Erase All).
 An (X,Y) shift of (-2,1) is a reasonably good guess.
-The user can then input these offsets into the 'Update Spot Shifts for Flexure' primitive.
+The user can then input these offsets into the :ref:`Update Spot Shifts for Flexure <UpdateSpotShiftsforFlexure>` primitive.
 To do this:

-1. Click on the  Update Spot Shifts for Flexure primitive in the recipe window.
+1. Click on the :ref:`Update Spot Shifts for Flexure <UpdateSpotShiftsforFlexure>` primitive in the recipe window.
 2. Change the method keyword to, "Manual" in the primitive parameters window (just below the recipe window)
 3. Change the manual_dx and manual_dy keywords to the desired values.
 4. Re-run the reduction (Save Recipe and Queue)